Summer Politics: Cut and Dried

 The internet remains an alternative grassroots medium mobilized to good effect by MoveOn.org and the Obama campaign.
 But even if Obama's grassroots organization were to see fit to mobilize and use the internet to its previously powerful effect, it would be a very quiet effort.

 As Obama said last week "TV loves a ruckus".
-Email campaigns don't attract television cameras the way even the smallest collection of agitated people waving scrawled signs do, email campaigns are quiet, click, clicks.
-Which is why businesses vigorously oppose 200,000 people gathering in Central Park.
-It's why they send their own messengers to town halls.
+Email campaigns don't attract television cameras the way even the smallest collection of agitated people waving scrawled signs do, email campaigns are quiet click, click, clicks.
+Which is why businesses vigorously oppose 200,000 people gathering in Central Park, and it's why they send their own messengers to town halls.

 I'm not trying to idealize the old, flowers in your hair days that I didn't even live through.
-But does an insistence on pretty lawns discourage the public's inclinations to join a peaceable protest?
+But does an insistence on pretty, well-kempt lawns discourage the public's inclinations to join a peaceable protest?
 To express views about the government?
-Isn't something lost if we've reached an age when the TV news will never have the chance to capture a million people, (not organized by businesses) gathered in a park with a vision of a changed and better world?
-When "Astroturf" -- always capitalized for the always capitalist world striving to prevent Change and progress -- is for all intents and purposes the only "grassroots" we know?
+Isn't something lost if we've reached an age when the TV news will never again televise over a million individual people (not organized by business, gathered in a park with a vision of a changed and better world?
+When "Astroturf" -- always capitalized for the always capitalist world striving to prevent change and progress -- is for all intents and purposes the only "grassroots" we know?

 1 Arkansas Democrat-Gazette, October 17, 2005